 Ibid: 88

-After reading sentences like that I was more than keen to make a start on my own work, and being the kind of reader that I am, I was disappointed to find that there were so few perspectives on how to approach clothing design.
+After reading sentences like that I was more than keen to make a start on my own work.
+Being the kind of reader that I am, I was disappointed to find that there were so few perspectives on how to approach clothing design.
 I say clothing, because I’d already had the first few inklings that a career in the fashion industry would not be for me.
-At best, I’d feel comfortable in a small business; the kind that has the shop in the front and the studio in the back.
-I had to keep looking for resources (and employment) that suited me and the kind of work I wanted to do.

-The Fashion Design Manual 2 is written especially for those living and working in Australia and New Zealand, but the processes and principles of design are recognisable and applicable to anyone in the world.
-Stecker’s equivalent of Brockman’s chapters 5, 11 and 12 are chapters 3-6; respectively, these are:
+The Fashion Design Manual 2 is written especially for those living and working in Australia and New Zealand.
+However, the processes and principles of design are recognisable and applicable to anyone in the world.

 - The nature of clothing and fashion